 My wife asked Thomm about her family and the two of them fell back into Northern dialect.
 I guess the question struck Thomm as personal and she felt more comfortable continuing the conversation with my wife.
 I excused myself and wandered off to explore more of Doi Tung.

 I walked past the Wat and the stupas toward the outcropping that was the actual rocky point of Doi Tung.
-The fog now was really rolling in and casting an ever increasing shroud about us.
-My wife and Thomm were only 35 yards away, but I could barely make them out.
+The fog had now crept up the mountain side and beginning to shroud us.
+My wife and Thomm were only 35 yards away, but already they were fuzzy and disappearing.
 Benjobe was praying at the Wat.

-I closely inspected these Buddhas.
-They were made of a crude, poured concrete that over the years had turned a mottled black.
+Time had turned these Buddhas a mottled black.
 About half of each Buddha was covered in moss.
 The detail of the faces of both the Buddhas and the Nagas had been substantially eroded over time.
 In fact a few of the slender Naga heads had broken off and lay at the foot of their Buddha.
-Whether it was decades or centuries, these Buddhas were old.

 “So, what did the old woman have to say about her family?”
 I asked my wife.
 “It was very sad”, my wife related.
 Thomm had outlived her husband, sisters, brothers and cousins.
 She had no children.
 Her nieces and nephews and their children had long ago moved away to Bangkok and she lived alone.
 As far as Thomm was concerned, she was the last of her family.
 She still made the traditional family pilgrimage to Doi Tung, following the same trail her grandfather had shown her, but because of her age, this was probably the last time she would come.